davidogbodfog/patrolling_the_polls/README.md

 Tested using python 3.7 on ubuntu.

-0) Install requirements
+0) Install requirements:

-curl
+ - curl
-geckodriver
+ - geckodriver

 1) set up a virtual environment

 2) pip install requirements.txt

 3) set up a data directory

 # Usage

 (working in your virtual environment in this directory)

-python ./ptp.py
+python ./ptp.py JOB_NAME

+where job name options are:
+ - peru_regional_and_municipal_2018
+ - peru_second_presidential_2021